Carreau/phd-dissertation/parts/cells.rst

 Cells
 *****

+- cell will differentiate differently depending on the substract  :cite:`Discher2005` :cite:`Engler2006` :cite:`Saha2008`
+- give a standard size for a cell.

 Cells are the smallest living component which are present from unicellular plants to multicellular animals.
 Thus, cells should cover a huge range of behavior going from extremely specific on multicellular organism, to all the function that are needed to survive and reproduce for bacterial colony.
 Multicellular organism will grow specialized cell from neurone — for example responsible from propagating the electric signal along nerves — that grow on soft material, to osteoblast growing on stiff substrate and responsible to generate bone materials, going through germinal cells allowing the organism to reproduce.
 In the other hand, unicellular organisms are made of cell that are